undaldotorg/undal/doc/reduce-traffic.md

 Some node operators need to deal with bandwidth caps imposed by their ISPs.

-By default, Bitcoin Core allows up to 125 connections to different peers, 11 of which are outbound.
-You can therefore, have at most 114 inbound connections.
+By default, Undal Core allows up to 125 connections to different peers, 10 of which are outbound.
+You can therefore, have at most 115 inbound connections.
-Of the 11 outbound peers, there can be 8 full-relay connections, 2 block-relay-only ones and occasionally 1 short-lived feeler or an extra block-relay-only connection.
+Of the 10 outbound peers, there can be 8 full-relay connections and 2 block-relay-only ones.

 The default settings can result in relatively significant traffic consumption.